slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"You’re looking for a mispriced gamble."
 -- Charlie Munger*

-> *"It’s not what you buy.
-It’s what you pay.
-There is no asset which is so good that it can’t be overpriced and very few assets which are so bad that they can’t be underpriced.
-How do you get low price to value?
-The answer is low optimism."
--- Howard Marks*

 > *"What an investor needs is the ability to correctly evaluate selected businesses.
 Note that word “selected”: You don’t have to be an expert on every company, or even many.
 You only have to be able to evaluate companies within your circle of competence.
 The size of that circle is not very important; knowing its boundaries, however, is vital."
 -- Charlie Munger*